ec-jrc/pyPoseidon/README.md

 Then choose the Poseidon kernel on your Jupyter notebook.

-Activate the Poseidon env

-* source activate Poseidon

 Finally, install Poseidon the usual way

 * python setup.py install

 ### Prerequisities

 DELFT3D needs to be compiled for your system.
 You can download it from http://oss.deltares.nl/web/delft3d/source-code.
-Follow the instruction therein.
+See Wiki for more details.

 For using the animation capabilities as outlined in the Notebooks, FFmpeg (https://ffmpeg.org/) library needs to be installed.